- Transfer Credit

 *The profile “thank you” page will display a link to search for and apply to specific research lab position postings

-*You can update your profile at any time
+*You can update your profile at any time through this link.

 *You must create a profile prior to applying to positions or your application will not be visible to Project Supervisors!